-Hearing and understanding

-- Hears you when you call from another room. - Hears television or radio at the same loudness level as other family members. - Answers simple "who?", "what?", "where?", and "why?" questions.
+Hearing and understanding Talking Hears you when you call from another room.
+Hears television or radio at the same loudness level as other family members.
+Answers simple "who?", "what?", "where?", and "why?" questions.
+Talks about activities at school or at friends' homes.
+People outside of the family usually understand child's speech.
+Uses a lot of sentences that have 4 or more words.
+Usually talks easily without repeating syllables or words.